Cheltone/ML_template_repo/README.md

 # ML_template_repo
-Repo for popular ML techniques
+Repo for popular ML techniques in Python and R.